-Assessments

-Summative Formative Performance

-The following assessments will be used to evaluate student learning, skill acquisition, and academic achievement of the Standards of Mathematical Practice and the New Jersey Learning Standards for Mathematics listed under each chapter in the Algebra 1 curriculum/syllabus at the conclusion of an instructional time period.
-Diagnostic Pre-Test Chapter Tests Periodic Benchmark Tests Standardized Tests The effectiveness of the instructional program will be based on numerous activities and strategies including the following and are not limited to: Teacher observations Self-Assessments Student record-keeping Quizzes Warm-ups Exit Tickets Participation in class discussions Independent practice The following assessments require students to utilize various strands of mathematics.
-Projects Performance Tasks Homework Classwork
+Assessments Summative Formative Performance The following assessments will be used to evaluate student learning, skill acquisition, and academic achievement of the Standards of Mathematical Practice and the New Jersey Learning Standards for Mathematics listed under each chapter in the Algebra 1 curriculum/syllabus at the conclusion of an instructional time period.
+Diagnostic Pre-Test Chapter Tests Periodic Benchmark Tests Standardized Tests The effectiveness of the instructional program will be based on numerous activities and strategies including the following and are not limited to: • Teacher observations • Self-Assessments • Student record-keeping • Quizzes • Warm-ups • Exit Tickets • Participation in class discussions • Independent practice The following assessments require students to utilize various strands of mathematics.
+Projects Performance Tasks Homework Classwork List of Accommodations and Modifications Special Education 504 Students At Risk Students MLL Gifted and Talented

-- Special Education

-- 504 Students

-- At Risk Students

-- MLL

-- Gifted and Talented